How Long Do Cruise Ships Stay In Port? (My Experiences of Short Stays to Multi-Day Stays)

 When on a Celeystal cruise around the Greek Islands we had 2 port stops per day!

-One day we left port at 11.30 am in the morning so only had 4 hours in port.
+One day we left port at 11.30 am, so we only had 4 hours in port.

-On my Fred Olsen “Northern Lights” cruise, we had one stop in Alesund, Norway where we left at 1 pm in the afternoon.
+On my Fred Olsen “Northern Lights” cruise, we made one stop in Alesund, Norway, and left at 1 p.m.

 What’s the Longest Stay I’ve Had in a Port?